willswats/nixos-config/README.md

 1. Write the NixOS GNOME ISO to a USB and boot into it.
 2. Run the installer and set the following:
-   - username and password
+   - Username and password
-   - enable unfree packages
+   - Enable unfree packages
-   - erase the disk
+   - Erase the disk
-   - enable swap with hibernation (desktop and laptop)
+   - Enable swap with hibernation (desktop and laptop)
-   - enable encryption (desktop and laptop)
+   - Enable encryption (desktop and laptop)
-   - desktop environment: no desktop
+   - Desktop environment: no desktop
 3. Reboot the system.

 ## Installing nixos-config